Home

 Make a donation to the SJS in Memory of Bill Douglass

 Bill Douglass was the artistic director of the Sierra Jazz Society from its inception, around 2005, until sometime in early 2020.
-Bill is renowned in the Bay Area and the Sierras as a fine bass player and bamboo flute player.
+Bill was renowned in the Bay Area and the Sierras as a fine bass player and bamboo flute player.

 Bill Douglass and Nora Nausbaum are the folks that launched the SJS and, after doing some research online, Nora helped us out by forwarding this bio that was on the previous SJS website.
 We’re maintaining a digital copy here with some links to content available on the internet so you can check out some of Bill’s work.
 If you have any additional content, links, stories, photos, etc. we’d love to see it!